xoyoc/xoyocNET/wp-content/plugins/wp-statistics/readme.txt

 There can be many reasons for this, but the most common reason is a botnet has decided to visit your site and we have been unable to filter it out.
 You usually see your visits spike for a few days and then they give up.

+= What’s the difference between Visits and Visitors? =

+Visits is the number of page hits your site has received.

+Visitors is the number of unique users that have visited your site.

+Visits should always be greater than Visitors (though there are a few times when this won’t be true on very low usage sites due to how the exclusion code works).

+The average number of pages a visitor views on your site is Visits/Visitors.

+= My overview screen is blank, what's wrong? =

+This is usually caused by a PHP fatal error, check the page source and PHP logs.

+The most common fatal error is an out of memory error.
+Check the Statistics->Optimization page and see how much memory is currently assigned to PHP and how much the overview is using.

+If it is a memory issue you have two choices:
+ - Increase PHP's memory allocation
+ - Delete some of your historical data.

+See http://php.net/manual/en/ini.core.php#ini.memory-limit for information about PHP's memory limit.

+To remove historical data you can use the Statistics->Optimization->Purging->Purge records older than.

+= Not all referrals are showing up in the search words list, why? =

+Unfortunate we're completely dependent on the search engine sending use the search parameters as part of the referrer header, which they do not always do.

+= Does WP Statistics work with caching plugins? =

+Probably not, most caching plugins don't execute the standard WordPress loop for a page it has already cached (by design of course) which means the WP Statistics code never runs for that page.

+This means WP Statistics can't record the page hit or visitor information, which defeats the purpose of WP Statistics.

+We do not recommend using a caching plugin along with WP Statistics.

+= I get an error message like "PHP Fatal error: Function name must be a string in /../parse-user-agent.php" =

+Do you have eAccelerator installed?
+If so this is a known issue with eAccelerator and PHP's "anonymous" functions, which are used in the user agent parsing library.
+As no new versions of eAccelerator have been released for over 3 years, you should look to replace it or disable it.

+= I've installed WP Statistics for the first time on a site and when I go to the statistics pages I get an error saying like "The following plugin table(s) do not exist in the database" =

+This is because something has gone wrong during the installation.

+At the end of the message will be a list of tables that are missing, you can use the provided link to re-run the installation routine.
+If that does not resolve the issue and the visitors table is the only table listed, you may want to check your MySQL version.
+Some older versions of MySQL (in the 5.0.x series) have issues with complex compound indexes, which we use on the visitors table.
+If this is the case, check with your hosting provider and see if they can upgrade to a newer version of MySQL.

+If you still have issues open a new thread on the support forum and we'll try and resolve it for you.

 == Screenshots ==
 1. View stats page.
 2. View latest search words.